 Negligence and mistake, are two elements of contract law which conflict as between vendor and purchaser, particularly when the former is unreasonably applied to the buyer.

-As was typical of the period, many agricultural products were imported for domestic use, as the temperate weather of foreign countries provided for larger tonnage and lower prices.
-On this occasion, the subject matter was Russian industrial grade hemp, which while grown widely across the UK, remained their largest export at the time, and was a much sought after commodity.
+Typical of the period, many agricultural products were imported for domestic use as the temperate weather of foreign countries provided for larger tonnage and lower prices; and so, on this occasion the subject matter was Russian industrial grade hemp, which while grown widely across the UK, remained their largest export at the time, and was a much sought after commodity.

 In the original trial, it was found that there could be no evidence of a contract as per the principle of disagreement, and that no grounds of negligence existed in the absence of any duty of care by the manager to examine the lots prior to bidding.

-And so, irrespective of any argument that the onus of inspection fell to the buyer’s representative, it was held that a contract could not be found to exist where no agreement had been settled between the vendor and the purchaser.
+And so, irrespective of any argument that the onus of inspection fell to the buyer’s representative, it was found that a contract could not be found to exist where no agreement had been settled between the vendor and the purchaser

 “A buyer when he examines a sample does so for his own benefit and not in the discharge of any duty to the seller.”